 No, and here’s why: Persistently high levels of fat in the blood stream are not a good thing, but the ketogenic diet is actually one of the most effective ways to lower blood lipid levels.
 The reason for this is because without carbs to burn, your cells will efficiently pull fat from the blood stream and use it as fuel.
 Furthermore, most of the concerns about saturated fat, like it’s alleged role in heart disease, have turned out to be false since newer studies have replaced outdated science (and unfortunately in some cases, outright lies were told by the food industry to shift blame away from the true culprits of many chronic illnesses: trans fats, added sugars, heavily-processed foods and many refined vegetable oils.)
 In the 21st century, we are learning that saturated fat is no longer the boogyman.
 If you are still not convinced, consider human breast milk: Half of the calories in breast milk are fat and of those fats, half of them are saturated.
 Do you really think mother nature would allow a mother to nourish her baby with food consisting of 25% “toxin”?
 That makes no logical sense.

-I would recommend everyone try the ketogenic diet at least once in their lifetimes.
-I would also recommend it to those who have struggled with weight loss or who have developed Type II diabetes or metabolic syndrome.
-This “base” energy system we all have offers many unique benefits.
-It is a state that many of our ancestors found themselves in quite often: going without food for a day or two (or not having access to abundant carbs) triggers a ketogenic state in the body.
+The ketogenic diet allows the body to access an energy system that offers many unique benefits.
+It is a state that many of our ancestors found themselves in quite often: going without food for periods of time (or not having access to abundant carbs) triggers a ketogenic state in the body.
 Our ancestors weren’t fortunate enough to have a grocery store down the street.
 Due to the abundant availability of carbs in our society, it is an energy system some people will never use unless they deliberately try to.
-I don’t know about you, but if someone told me my body had access to an entirely different type of energy system than I’d been using my entire life, I would want to try it out at least once before I kick the can.
+If you struggle with health issues or are looking to increase athletic performance, the ketogenic diet is worth looking into.

 If you decide to give the ketogenic diet a try, I would love to hear about your experience.